 The good, the bad and the delicious…

-- Venison and Potatoes are very low in calories, fat, and sugar and contains no cholesterol.
+- Venison and Potatoes are very low in calories, fat, and sugar and contain no cholesterol.
 It is also high in potassium, protein, vitamin c, and iron.

 - This meal might also be a little too high in sodium for those of you on a low-sodium diet.